phorbas/js-phorbas-hamt/README.md

 # PHORBAS HAMT

 PHORBASE HAMT is inspired by CouchDB's syncing, CRDTs, and immutable CAS.
-Using CBOR as a binary-friendly encoding standard, hte-array mapped TRIE is designed to address the principle of **Replicable** under the constrains of **Opaque** and **Binary key/content**.
+Using CBOR as a binary-friendly encoding standard, the hash array mapped TRIE is designed to address the principle of **Replicable** under the constrains of **Opaque** and **Binary key/content**.